Even if you can only spare a day on your Japan trip itinerary, checking out some of the best things to do in Yokohama is a must.

 The area is marked by four gates, letting you know that you’ve reached Chinatown.
 Even without passing through one of the gates, you’ll know you’ve arrived.
 Due to the brightly coloured buildings, signs, and displays, it’s hard not to notice the changing landscape.

-The Yokohama Chinatown includes hundreds of shops and eateries.
+Yokohama’s Chinatown includes hundreds of shops and eateries.
 You can enjoy the flavour of authentic cuisine from various regions of China.

 If you visit toward the beginning of February, you’ll get to witness the celebrations surrounding Chinese New Year.
 The area comes alive with floats, parades, and attracts lots of people.

-Get an instant ramen history lesson at Yokohama Cup Noodles Museum
+Yokohama Cup Noodles Museum

 If you only have 24 hours in Yokohama, you may not have time to visit a ramen museum, but it’s an interesting way to spend a few hours during a longer trip.